 Our walk to Wolf Pond can pretty much be summed up in two words: pleasant and peaceful.
 The walk is easy, and the sections that go over hills are brief and never too demanding.
 There are a couple of stream crossings made easier by bridges, and there’s a nice stretch with a couple bands of lichen-covered ledges.

 A floating bog and mountains reflected on the water's surface

 Everything changes as Wolf Pond comes into view.
 There’s a brand new lean-to set back from the shore that’s a fine place to hang out — check out the journal there for some interesting light reading — but my favorite place is the floating bog.
 Belle and I discovered it as we followed the trail along the shore, which leads to a makeshift log bridge.
-We crossed it to get a better view of the pond and as soon as I stepped onto the sphagnum the ground ahead of us rolled gently, as if we had just set foot on an enormous waterbed.
+We crossed it to get a better view of the pond.

-Atop the bog, we stuck to the short path forged by those who came before us to avoid damaging the surrounding vegetation, which consists of cool plants like cotton grass and pitcher plants.
+The surrounding vegetation consists of cool plants like cotton grass and pitcher plants.
 Cotton grass looks like a tuft of cotton resting high atop a skinny stalk while pitcher plants grow in dense clusters along the ground.
 Pitcher plants are carnivorous, meaning they slowly digest the insects that are lured into their deep pitchers.
 They are normally green, but this time of year they’re dark red, making them impossible to miss.
 Plus, they look like they belong on a different planet, so there's that.